 - The qualifications of the starting entrepreneur: background, education, work experience. - The business idea. - Description of the market and the marketing mix.
 The marketing mix is the set of variables that determines the attractiveness of the company with respect to the customer.
 These variables are known as the four or five Ps that must be fulfilled by the company: product, price, promotion, place and possibly personnel. - Legal aspects: the legal form and necessary permits. - The organizational structure, including the division of tasks and responsibilities. - Financing: Starting a business requires investment.
 Not only in fixed assets such as a building, equipment, car, but also in current assets (inventories and cash and possibly receivables from customers).
 These investments must be financed.
-Financiers can provide equity capital or loan capital.

-Loan capital is less risky for the financier than equity capital, because a fixed interest rate is normally paid on loan capital and because if the company goes bankrupt, the loan capital providers are 'first in line' to be repaid.
-Only when they have received their money the equity providers come into play.
+Financiers can provide equity or debt.
+Debt is less risky for the financier than equity, because a fixed interest rate is normally paid on debt and because if the company goes bankrupt, the creditors are 'first in line' to be repaid.
+Equity providers are not repaid until the creditors have received their money owed.
 Banks are institutions that are pre-eminently specialized in lending money.
-The objective of venture capital companies is to participate in start-up companies; when the company has reached the stage of 'maturity', the venture capital company sells its shares again.
+The objective of venture capital companies is to participate in start-up companies.
+Once a start-up has reached the stage of 'maturity', the venture capital company sells its shares again.
 Venture capital is often used in this context because there are obviously relatively high risks involved in financing start-ups.
 An angel investor is a former entrepreneur, who has money left over from the sale of the company they started several years before.
 An angel investor particularly invests in (pre)start-ups and entrepreneurs in an early growth phase of their business.
 In addition to money, an angel investor also brings knowledge and experience and makes their personal network available.
 Starting companies are also often financed with subordinated loans; these are loans on which the interest and redemption are only paid when the obligations towards the other creditors have been fulfilled.

-3 Financial Substantiation of the Business Plan
+3 Financial Substantiation of a Business Plan

 A business plan includes the financial elaboration of the plans.
 First, an overview must be given of the necessary investments in assets (the investment plan) and of the way in which the starter intends to finance these investments (the financing plan).
-A financing gap occurs when the amount that the starter can put into the business plus the commitments they already received from external financiers is not yet sufficient to cover the planned investments.
+A financing gap occurs when the amount that the starter can put into the business plus the commitments they have already received from external financiers is not yet sufficient to cover the planned investments.
 Using the business plan as support, other financiers must then be 'won over'.
 The investment plan and financing plan together form the projected opening balance sheet of the company.

-The next step is to draw up the forecast income statement for the first year of operation, possibly with a forecast of the profit figure for subsequent years.
+The next step is to draw up the projected income statement for the first year of operation, possibly with a forecast of the profit figure for subsequent years.
 The starting point for this is the profit estimate included in the commercial section of the business plan.
-A cashflow statement, which maps out the expected cash-inflows and outflows, must also be included.
-Finally, a forecast of the balance sheet at the end of the first business year is given, based on data from the income statement and the cashflow statement.
+A projected cash flow statement, which maps out the expected cash inflows and outflows, must also be included.
+Finally, a projected balance sheet at the end of the first business year is given, based on data from the income statement and the cashflow statement.

-Businesses and their Role in the Economy
+] Businesses and their Role in the Economy

-Knowledge Questions
+Knowledge questions

-K1.1 Economics studies issues related to man's pursuit of prosperity: how can a person optimally provide goods and services, that is, with the least possible sacrifice of resources.
+K1.1 Economics studies issues related to the pursuit of prosperity: what is the best way a person can provide goods and services, that is, with the least possible sacrifice of resources.